Restaurants in Quezon City (Eat)

 Mango Tree Bistro

-Choose Pad Thai with vegetables and their Green Curry Chicken for a hefty meal or opt to Pomelo Salad and a Tom Yum seafood soup.
-Finish it off with a Mango Sticky Rice dessert plated in perfection.
+For a hearty meal, try their Pad Thai with vegetables and Green Curry Chicken, or opt for the Pomelo Salad and Tom Yum seafood soup.
+Finish it off with a beautifully plated Mango Sticky Rice dessert for the perfect ending to your meal.

 Located at TriNoma Mall.
 Should you change your mind on trying a Korean cuisine, K-Pub is also located in TriNoma.